★ Registrations open! ★

 How much does it cost and how can I pay for the course?

 The price of the course is US$ 400 for students from any country except Canada, or CAD 500+tax for Canadian residents.
 Forms of payment are PayPal, credit card, Interac, or bank transfer.
 The course can be paid in two installments, provided the second installment is paid before the second class.

 What are the technical requirements?

-GlobalMeet is multi-platform and does not require software installation, although it offers a free computer application.
-To avoid technical issues in the first class, it’s important to schedule a quick test with me at any time before the day of the first class.
+GoToMeeting is multi-platform and easy to use.
 The student must have a microphone and (preferably) headphones.
 No camera is needed.
+To avoid technical issues in the first class, it’s important to schedule a quick test and setup with me at any time before the day of the first class.

 How is the course structure and class dynamics?

 The groups are small, with 6 students at most.
 Classes are given by Carol Alfaro and are live, not pre-recorded.
-Through GlobalMeet, the students can see the instructor’s PowerPoint slides and computer screen while they hear her voice.
+Through GoToMeeting, the students can see the instructor’s PowerPoint slides and computer screen while they hear her voice.
 They can communicate by voice or text.

 At each class, new concepts and techniques are introduced, always illustrated with brief activities.
 After each class, an individual exercise is assigned, which is sent back by e-mail and given private feedback.
 It’s important to estimate two or three times the class workload to be able to complete the individual activities and make the most of the course.

 The classes don’t aim to teach students how to translate, and the students can work in any language.
 For this reason, those with prior experience in translation or interpretation are likely to benefit the most from this course.
 The exercises are provided in English, Spanish, Portuguese and French.